 Audit tools & languages

-A full audit is broad.
-Hyrax runs a large catalog of checks across your whole repository — every audit, every time.
-You don't pick tools or build a profile: breadth is the point, because the value of catching the thing you weren't looking for is high.
+A full audit is broad: Hyrax runs a large catalog of checks across your whole repository.
+You don't pick tools or build a profile — breadth is the point, because the value of catching the thing you weren't looking for is high.
+How much of the catalog an audit runs depends on the depth you pick (see Audit depth below).

 For how an audit runs, see How Hyrax works.
 For what it produces, see Findings & suggestions.